kpumuk/codecolorer/readme.txt

 * *nu0* - numbers
 * *me0* - methods

 To change colors for specific language copy default values and add language name with a period before it.
-For example, in this blog I'm using following color scheme for PHP:
+For example, you could use following color scheme for PHP:

 	.php .codecolorer .kw1 { color: #FF6600; font-weight: bolder; }
 	.php .codecolorer .kw2 { color: #339999; }